SwiftStrike24/AI-Kraken-TradingBot/bot/prompt_template.md

 </CONSTRAINTS>

 <TASK>
 Based on all the provided context and constraints, generate your trading plan for today.
-Your response must be a JSON object with three keys: "trades", "strategy", and "thesis".
+Your response must be a JSON object with four keys: "trades", "holds", "strategy", and "thesis".

 - The "trades" key must contain a list of trade objects.
 Each object must have:
   * "pair" (string, e.g., "ETHUSD"): The trading pair